 - Take your payment receipt from Business Services and your Test Referral form to the Testing Center.

-The ACCUPLACER is not a timed test.
+The TSI Assessment is not a timed test.

-The average time to complete all three sections of the test is 2 ½ -3 hours.
+The average time to complete all three sections of the test is 3 - 5 hours.

-What Do I Need to Bring with Me to the Test?
+What do I need to bring with me to the test?

 - A government-issued photo identification is mandatory!

-Examples: driver’s license, passport, military ID, high school ID
+- Examples: driver’s license, passport, military ID, high school ID

 - Test Referral form.

 Can I bring a calculator to the test?

 No study materials, reference materials or calculators may be used during the test.